 I would love to hear any feedback too, good or bad!

-I grew up in Dorset and have always felt it hard to leave.
+I grew up in Dorset and have always found the area hard to leave.
 My youth was spent building dens and being on the bike while avoiding farmyard accidents and rogue animals – still got the scars.

 I’ve worked for the Tourist Information Office in Dorchester, the West Dorset District Planning Office and Natural England, all covering use, development and conservation of our landscape.
-I was an Adventure Instructor, for children and adults, and a Fields Studies Instructor teaching environmental elements of the national curriculum.
+I was an Adventure Instructor, for all ages, and a Fields Studies Instructor teaching environmental elements of the national curriculum.

 I have volunteered for the West Dorset Countryside Field Team, the North Dorset Countryside Rangers and the Dorset Coast Forum.
 At university I studied Heritage Conservation and continued my studies to complete a Masters in Landscape Archaeology.